 - Prepare fabric scraps from your project.
 If interfacing is to be used, make sure to prepare the scrap as you would for construction.

-- First, choose two threads that are the SAME brand and weight but in TWO different colours so that you have one for the colour in the spool and a contrasting colour in the bobbin thread.
+- First, choose two threads that are the SAME brand and weight but in TWO different colours so that you have one for the colour in the top or needle thread and a contrasting colour in the bobbin thread.

 - Then, take two layers of fabric scraps and stitch them together as if you were constructing a seam.